mjaleman02/FraudPredictor_Library/README.md

 - transaction_day : Column for day from the 'timestamp' column.
 - channel_usage : Calculate frequency with which each customer makes purchases based on individual channels.
 - value_by_category : Interaction term that normalizes the amount within each merchant category.
+- payment_safety : Column that indicates the level of safety of the payment (manually mapped from 1 to 4)

 Target Variable : is_fraud